-This document contains the Pre-Discovery Report.
-The digital data submitted (on a DVD) with this report contain correspondence, exhibits used at the Discovery meetings, geographic information system (GIS) data, mapping documents (PDF, shapefiles, personal geodatabases and i.
-Watershed Selection
+This document contains the Discovery Report.
+The digital data submitted with this report contain correspondence, exhibits used at the Discovery meetings, geographic information system (GIS)

-ESRI ArcGIS 10.x Map Exchange Documents [MXDs]), or other supplemental digital information.
+data, mapping documents (PDF, shapefiles, personal geodatabases and ESRI ArcGIS 10.x Map Exchange Documents [MXDs]), or other supplemental digital information.
 Graphics in this Discovery Report are available as larger format graphics files for printing and as GIS data that may be printed and used at any map scale.